csutton6/covid-transit/index.md

 <div class='figure-caption'><strong>Figure 11.</strong> Chart of clusters grouped by metro area. </div>
 <br>

-To find a transit agency in your city, filter by metro area.
+To find a transit agency in your city, use the dropdown menu to filter by metro area.

 ## Fare Reliance